Drive My Car

 “Look closely,” says a sign next to the cow.
 I stare at the cow, not really sure what I am supposed to be seeing.
 Everything here looks perfectly normal – just a statue of a cow.
 Below the sign, there is a description in Japanese, which later translates to read, “As a way to protect the stolen soul, in the cow, your image will be hidden from the drawing of light.”
 I take a photograph of the cow, and oddly, my image isn’t present.
 Very strange.
 I take seven more photographs from various angles, yet each time, the scenery behind me is visible, but my own reflection is mysteriously erased.

 Why a cow has been chosen to symbolise the absence of reflection is beyond me, but some sort of wizardry is at hand here – a trick of light, perhaps.
 Continuing my exploration of this hidden temple, I discover that it holds the origin of the story that a photograph can steal your soul.
 It was said that when this temple was built before photographs were invented, the thought of an image of a person being taken was a direct link to the spiritual world.
 This history has also spread to the rest of the Senso-ji area, where no mirrors can be seen at any of the temples or shrines.
-It makes me wonder if the Edo Period in Japan was populated by time travellers, building temples everywhere that predict future inventions.
+It makes me wonder if the Edo period in Japan was populated by time travellers, building temples everywhere that predict future inventions.

 As I leave the Drawing Light Temple, I continue my exploration of the nearby area and discover another display of inconsistent historical information.